Links

 The Limelight Foundation was founded in 2021 by John Caspers.
 Caspers is an internet entrepreneur and one of the co-founders of payment platform Adyen.
 The organisation is an independent philanthropic foundation, based in the Netherlands.

-Priorities related to media development and journalism: The foundation supports a strong and free information ecosystem in the digital age by helping journalism and civil society organizations that are independent of vested interests.
+Priorities related to media development and journalism: The foundation supports a strong and free information ecosystem in the digital age by helping journalism and civil society organisations that are independent of vested interests.

 Geographical priorities: Worldwide